punkrocker178/angular-tweeter-word-counter/README.md

 # AngularWordCounter

-This project imitate twitter's character counter functionality but with a little change, it counts words.
+This project imitate twitter's character counter functionality and also able to count words.

 Demo app: https://punkrocker178.github.io/